maxnd/mxMarkEdit/README.md

 The `Edit - Disable formatting` menu item prevents the formatting of the text, except the normal font name, color and size and the line spacing, greatly improving the performance of the app with very large documents.
 In the options, it's possible to set the number of characters of a document beyond which it's loaded without formatting, just activating automatically this functionality.

-The `Tools - Optimise presentation...` menu item creates a copy of the current presentation optimised to be shown with mxMarkEdit, and saves it with the name of the file in use plus ` - mxMarkEdit` addition.
+The `Tools - Optimize presentation...` menu item creates a copy of the current presentation optimized to be shown with mxMarkEdit, and saves it with the name of the file in use plus ` - mxMarkEdit` addition.
 Basically, the various items of first level are separated by an empty paragraph, and the repeated titles of the slides are removed.

 The `Tools - Convert with Pandoc` menu item